comunica/Article-ISWC2018-Resource/content/introduction.md

 have only been evaluated in isolation, whereas certain combinations will likely prove complementary.

-In order to handle the increasing heterogeneity of Linked Data the Web, as well as various solutions for querying it, there is a need for a flexible and modular query engine to experiment with all of these techniques—both separately and in combination.
+In order to handle the increasing heterogeneity of Linked Data on the Web, as well as various solutions for querying it, there is a need for a flexible and modular query engine to experiment with all of these techniques—both separately and in combination.